 Taken on its own, the story of the Judgement of Paris is actually a fairly simple one — a story that seems almost comedic, in nature.
 Yet, it is also a small part of a much larger story — one that begins with what should have been a simple contest, but which ends with the destruction of the city of Troy.

 The wedding of the sea nymph, Thetis, to the mortal king, Peleus, was set to be a lavish affair.
 Along with the greatest kings of Ancient Greece, it was a wedding to be attended by all of the gods of Mount Olympus — all, except for one.
 Fearing that she would inevitably cause some manner of disruption Eris, the Goddess of Strife and Discord, was not invited to attend.
 When Eris put in an appearance anyway, she was quickly turned away.

 Eris was, quite naturally, angered by this insult.
 In the end, the issue of whether the Goddess of Discord actually would have ruined the wedding, had she been invited, became entirely moot.
 She was certainly willing to do so after being insulted so blatantly.

-Eris was clever, though - simply disrupting the wedding, herself, was not good enough for her.
+Eris was clever, though — simply disrupting the wedding, herself, was not good enough for her.
 Instead, the revenge that she planned was both subtle, and very simple.
 Travelling to the Garden of the Hesperides, an orchard belonging to the goddess Hera, where golden apples capable of granting immortality grew, Eris plucked the largest she could find from the branches of the tallest tree.
 On this apple, Eris inscribed the single word 'Kallistai', which roughly translates to 'to the fairest'.
-Making her way back to the wedding ceremony, Eris tossed the apple into the gathered throng of deities - then, fell back into the shadows to enjoy the result of her efforts.
+Making her way back to the wedding ceremony, Eris tossed the apple into the gathered throng of deities.
+Then, she fell back into the shadows to enjoy the result of her efforts.